Cassiep1986/Financial-Buzz/README.md

 ## Tasks:
 The following is a rough breakdown of tasks to be completed for this project:

--Create the following directories:
+- Create the following directories:

--Config (connection.js for authentication using sequelize and dotenv).
+- Config (connection.js for authentication using sequelize and dotenv).

--Controllers (Route Js files (in proper nesting format).
+- Controllers (Route Js files (in proper nesting format).

--Db (for schema.sql file database creation).
+- Db (for schema.sql file database creation).

--Models (for sequelize js files)
+- Models (for sequelize js files)

--Public (css file/directiory, js directory with (login and logout js files))
+- Public (css file/directiory, js directory with (login and logout js files))

--Seeds (?)
+- Seeds (?)

--utils (auth and helpers js express session and cookies) ?
+- utils (auth and helpers js express session and cookies) ?

--views (layout directory with handlebar files)
+- views (layout directory with handlebar files)

 - Create the following files:

--.env (Database, User Name and password) (Use password hashing)
+- .env (Database, User Name and password) (Use password hashing)

--Server.js
+- Server.js